microsoft/dstoolkit-mlops-v2/docs/how-to/GettingStarted.md

 * nyc_taxi
 * london_taxi

-**Step 8.** At the Organization Level within Azure Devops, add the Machine Learninig extension.
+**Step 8.** At the Organization Level within Azure Devops, add the Azure DevLabs Machine Learning extension by searching for Machine Learning, clicking the extension pictured below, and then Install on the ensuing page.
+If you do not have the required permissions, please ask the administrator of the organization to install the extension on your behalf.

 ![Azure Machine Learning Extension](../media/machinelearningextension.png)

 ## GitHub Workflows Setup